Akpabio withdraws all defamation suits after priest’s sermon

 ABUJA — Senate President, Senator Godswill Akpabio, has withdrawn all pending defamation suits instituted by him against several individuals, saying the decision was inspired by a sermon he listened to during a New Year Mass.

-Akpabio made the disclosure on Thursday at the Sacred Heart Parish, Uyo, Akwa Ibom State, where he said he had earlier filed nearly nine defamation cases against persons he accused of lying against and slandering his name.
+Akpabio made the disclosure, yesterday at the Sacred Heart Parish, Uyo, Akwa Ibom State, where he said he had earlier filed nearly nine defamation cases against persons he accused of lying against and slandering his name.

 According to him, the homily delivered by the priest prompted a moment of reflection and led to his decision to discontinue the legal actions.

-“I had almost nine cases in court against some individuals who defamed me, who lied against me, who slandered my name,” he said.
+“I had almost nine cases in court against some individuals who defamed me, who lied against me, who slandered my name.

 “But I listened to the priest and suddenly realised he was talking to me, so I hereby direct my solicitor to withdraw all lawsuits against them.”